-a.

-In determining the duration of the programme, training providers should consider:

-- the outcomes of the primary and prevocational medical education and training stages related to the vocational scope of practice - the programme and graduate outcomes for the vocational medical training programme, and the role of the vocationally registered doctor in the health sector - possible alternatives to time-based educational requirements such as outcomes-defined programme elements, measurements of competencies, logbooks of clinical skills and workplace experiences.
+- a.
+In determining the duration of the programme, training providers should consider: - the outcomes of the primary and prevocational medical education and training stages related to the vocational scope of practice - the programme and graduate outcomes for the vocational medical training programme, and the role of the vocationally registered doctor in the health sector - possible alternatives to time-based educational requirements such as outcomes-defined programme elements, measurements of competencies, logbooks of clinical skills and workplace experiences.
 Such alternatives depend highly on agreed valid and reliable methods for measuring individual achievements. - b.
 Policies about flexible training options should be readily available to supervisors and trainees. - c.
-Training providers should provide guidance and support to supervisors and trainees on the implementation and review of flexible training arrangements. - d.
-Training providers should monitor how flexible training options are being used by supervisors and trainees, and to measure their success by incorporating appropriate questions in surveys and by analysing the pattern of applications by trainees.
-They are also encouraged to work with the training sites and employers to create appropriate opportunities for flexible training.
+Māori vocational trainees are likely to have: - a wide set of whānau and cultural obligations, including, for example, marae-based responsibilities and attending tangihanga of extended whānau members, and - expectations placed on them by their local Māori communities, about care that the vocational trainee may provide for them.